 However, the reliability of the data on the incidence of the phenomenon is affected by various factors, such as the reticence of families to report cases or, on the contrary, a poor knowledge of the phenomenon.

-It is also interesting to note that very often minors affected up to male, firstborn and medium-high social class.
+It is also interesting to note how very often the minors affected are of male sex, first-born and middle-upper social class.

 Of course it is hikikomori it is not a phenomenon that only affects Japan.

 In France, for example, according to experts, the number of hikikomori it would be around tens of thousands.

 Cases also found in Spain Argentina, Bangladesh, India, Taiwan, China, South Korea.

 According to a 2012 study in Hong Kong alone, the number of social inmates was around 18.500, three times the figure found in 2005.

 A 2007 study was also interesting where the correlation of the state of was highlighted hikikomori with the presence of secondary mental disorders, with 5 cases out of 27 with a high pervasive developmental disorder and 12 cases presenting disorders such as depression, obsessive-compulsive disorder, personality disorder.

 “Until three years ago, I had never heard the word hikikomori.
 A boy told me about it one evening.
 I studied on the internet and suddenly it was as if I had taken a burden: there were other people like me, I wasn't the only alien on this earth. "

 Today thanks to the support of a therapist and the AHikikomori Italy association Marco says he feels more confident even though he is convinced that his mother is the only person who can truly understand what is happening to him.